Understanding Data Types: First-Party, Second-Party, and Third-Party Explained

 Mastering First-Party Data

-A Deloitte-Google report highlights first-party data as a core source of competitive advantage.
+A Deloitte-Google report highlights first-party data as a core competitive advantage for businesses.

-Companies gaining a competitive edge maximise sales and improve user experience.
+Companies that utilize first-party data effectively gain a competitive edge to maximize sales and improve user experiences.

 Accuracy